History of the hippie movement: Neo-hippies

 Neo-hippies, some of whom are children and grandchildren of the original hippies, advocate a number of the same beliefs of their 1960s counterparts.

-Drug use is just as accepted as in the "original" hippie days, although some neo-hippies do not consider it necessary to take drugs in order to be part of the lifestyle, and others reject drug use in favor of alternative methods of reaching higher or altered consciousness such as drumming circles, community singing, meditation, yoga and dance.
+Drug use is just as accepted as in the "original" hippie days, although some neo-hippies do not consider it necessary to take drugs to be part of the lifestyle, and others reject drug use in favor of alternative methods of reaching higher or altered consciousness such as drumming circles, community singing, meditation, yoga and dance.
 On April 20 (4/20) a number of neo-hippies gather at "Hippie Hill" in Golden Gate Park, San Francisco.

 In the United States, some hippies refer to themselves as "Rainbows", a name derived from their tie-dyed T-shirts, and for some, from their participation in the hippie group, "Rainbow Family of Living Light".
 Since the early 1970s, the Rainbows meet informally at Rainbow Gatherings on U.S. National Forest Land as well as internationally.
 "Peace, love, harmony, freedom, and community" is their motto.